Max Coates

-Max Peter Coates (born 4 January 1994) is a British racing driver currently competing in the 2022 Mini Challenge UK.
-He is a former Clio Cup UK competitor but has since moved factors as the Clio Cup withdrew from being a British Touring Car Championship support race.
+Max Peter Coates (born 4 January 1994) is a British racing driver who competes in the Porsche Carrera Cup Great Britain for Graves Motorsport.

+Coates is a former Clio Cup UK competitor but has since moved factors as the Clio Cup withdrew from being a British Touring Car Championship support race.
+He spent three years in the Mini Challenge Series, supporting the BTCC, and currently races in the Porsche Sprint Challenge.

 Racing career

 After several years of karting, Coates made his car racing debut in 2010, racing in the Ginetta Junior Championship.
 He spent two years in this series before graduating to the Ginetta GT Supercup for 2012, 2013 and 2014, but his racing programmes have often been stymied by a lack of budget, restricting him to part-seasons and guest appearances, such as a one-off outing in the Porsche Carrera Cup Great Britain in 2014.

 After four rounds of the 2015 British Touring Car Championship season, Coates was signed by the Support Our Paras team to drive its second entry for the remainder of the season, alongside Derek Palmer Jr. He took the seat that was previously occupied by Richard Hawken and Martin Donnelly.
 However, due a sponsorship problem, he lost his drive following just one round of the championship.

 After a successful season in 2018, Coates once again joined Guy Colclough in the DAT Racing TCR-spec SEAT to race in the 2019 Britcar Endurance Championship season.